 If your dirty or smelly pup is in need of a bath, book a Grooming service with a Pet Caregiver near you.

-If you apply flea treatment, be aware what the manufacturer's instructions are on how soon you can bathe your dog afterward and take precautions to avoid needing to bathe sooner.
-If the unthinkable happens, spot cleaning may be an option.
+If you apply flea treatment, be aware what the manufacturer's instructions are on how soon you can bathe your dog and take precautions to avoid needing to bathe sooner.
+If the unthinkable happens and your dog gets dirty, spot cleaning may be an option.
 Also, some products allow for bathing shortly after application.

 Follow product instructions carefully and if you have no choice but to give your dirty doggy a bath, consult a veterinarian for advice on the appropriate reapplication of flea treatments and when it can be safely conducted.

 And if you need a little help to get your dog looking (and smelling) their best, book a Grooming service with a Pet Caregiver near you today.

 How can I stop her getting matted behind her ears when I pet her?